Toyota Corolla review - Reliability and safety

 - 3MPG, CO2 and Running CostsThe Corolla offers better fuel economy and emissions than many rivals thanks to clever hybrid tech

-- 6Reliability and Safety - currently readingCorolla build quality is excellent, along with a five-star safety rating
+- 6Reliability and Safety - currently readingCorolla build quality is excellent, while customers are impressed with top safety levels.